Will-Helliwell/CV/README.md

 - After 11 months learning in an entry-level role in the trading team, I was promoted to Food Buyer for the cafe, where I was responsible for circa £60m annual spend in conjunction with the Trading Manager.
 - Analysed data from Sainsbury’s trading systems, combining insights with store-visits, supplier visits and internal product development meetings to design the overall customer proposition (focussing particularly on product range/menu).
 Created the pricing and promotions structure for this range.
 Responsible for supplier strategy and negotiations on a wide range of product areas including but not limited to: ready meals, soft drinks, bakery, impulse and ice cream.
+- Worked for two years as part of a close-knit trading team for cafe, following the Agile Methodology.

 ## Education